ilrg/ilrg.github.io/Pages/Server/Postgres_Setup.md

         ```

 ## Create Database
 - Use the createdb commmand to create a PostgreSQL database, you cane it waht you like, in this example it is named 'test'.
-You should still be logged into postgres, so the command line should start with `postgres=#`
+You should still be logged into postgres, so the command line should start with `postgres=#`:
 ```
 create database test;
 ```